abdirahodan/hugo-website/content/_index.md

 ---
 title: "Hodan Abdirahman"
-subtitle: "Inspiring Data Consultant & R enthusiast "
+subtitle: "Inspiring Data Consultant "
 description: "I am currently pursuing a major in Economics paired with Data Science, fueled by a deep passion for extracting insights from data.
 I believe data analytics holds immense potential for revolutionizing business and life as we know it."
 date: 2019-02-18T12:27:33-06:00
 images: